When I think of Norway I think of strength and beauty.

 Here are some of our highlights in Oslo.

-On the morning of the first day we decided to start early and focused our attention to a few of the main architectural attractions.
+On the morning of the first day I decided to start early and focused my attention to a few of the main architectural attractions.
 First stop being Akershus Fortress and surrounding grounds.

 Akershus Fortress is a medieval castle built around 1290 by King Haakon V and served as the residence and protection for the Norwegian Royal family.
 Over time the fortress has also been used as a military base and prison.